Skip to main content

 }

-Partial completion: Registration submits up to three separate transactions.
-If the second or third transaction fails or is cancelled, the first is already confirmed on-chain.
-Call register() again - it checks on-chain state and skips the steps that already completed.
+Partial completion: Registration submits up to two separate transactions.
+If the second transaction fails or is cancelled, the first is already confirmed on-chain.
+Call register() again — it checks on-chain state and skips the sub-step that already completed.
 See Error Handling for a full reference of all error types.